Pourhead Design

 Results

 The fixture was used to validate 40 nozzles while I was at Woodbridge and continued to be in use after I left.
-I had to determine through testing what pressure and flow readings can be deemed acceptable.
-The test results are composed of a pressure and flow reading which are linearly proportional seen below.
-I made the standards for the nozzle certifications including the pressure, and flow measurements as well as a picture of the jet showing that it is straight.
+I was able to determine using this fixture what pressure and flow readings can be deemed acceptable.
+The test results are composed of pressure and flow readings which are linearly proportional seen below.
+From this data, I made the standards for the nozzle certifications including the pressure, and flow measurements as well as a picture of the jet that clearly shows its straightness.

 Takeaways

-This was great mechanical experience for me as I got to work with industrial equipment including high-pressure pumps, flow gauges, and machined components.
+I gained very valuable mechanical design experience since I got to work with industrial equipment including high-pressure pumps, flow gauges, and machined components.
 I also utilized SolidWorks to build the assembly and get my parts fabricated at the machine shop.
 Lastly, I got to apply some knowledge from school including Bernoulli's equation to predict the pressure that the pump would be able to generate behind each nozzle size.
+If I had more time I would've liked to automate the pressure and flow measurements, while also implementing a more professional process for taking pictures of the jet.

 Slab Mixhead Design

-This project stemmed from the need of a plant such that they wanted to have a custom pourhead that can pour a slab of foam continuously.
+This project stemmed from the need of a plant to have a custom pourhead that can pour a slab of foam continuously (around an hour).
 Our department at Woodbridge was responsible for pourhead R&D projects, so it was our task to design and manufacture the assembly.
-I did a lot of work in SolidWorks to create the assembly while also researching seals that can be used.
+I did a lot of work in SolidWorks to create the assembly while also researching the types seals that can be used and finding a supplier.

 Components